shivashant25/Sentinel-with-XDR/labguide/part-01/lab15.md

 1. Select **Authorize**.
 Scroll down the permissions request and then select **Accept**.

-1. Select the Organization you created earlier (e.g., WWLx...).
+1. Select the Organization you created earlier.

 1. Select the Project you created earlier, *My Sentinel Content*.